-The previously triplicate tube site at Buccleuch Street Bridge remains a duplicate site and a previous duplicate site at Buccleuch Street West remains a single tube site in 2021 in order to measure NO2 levels at the entrance to the Stena Port in Cairnryan and in order to respond to a complaint of poor air quality in Kirkcudbright.
+The previously triplicate tube site at Buccleuch Street Bridge remains a duplicate site and a previous duplicate site at Buccleuch Street West remains a single tube site in order to measure NO2 levels at the entrance to the Stena Port in Cairnryan and in order to respond to a complaint of poor air quality in Kirkcudbright.

 Dumfries and Galloway Council recognises that good air quality and health are intrinsically linked.
-We are keen to increase public knowledge and perception of air quality in the region and are working to create a programme of work which will increase the profile of air quality issues such as vehicle anti-idling campaigns, clean air day promotion and alternative travel.
+We are keen to increase public knowledge and perception of air quality in the region and are continuing to work to increase the profile of air quality issues such as vehicle anti-idling campaigns, clean air day promotion and alternative travel.
 We have previously engaged with Dumfries and Galloway Council's Environment Champion and have participated in Clean Air Day Activities.